dereke/dereke.github.io/_posts/2014-01-10-multiline-text-and-string-interpolation.markdown

 This will output the following:

-      some text
+    --some text
-      another line
+    --another line
-      and some more text
+    --and some more text

 Again the text is indented but at least it is consistently indented.
 Of course if we didn't want any indent we would have to change how we write it: